siiky/siiky.github.io/cv-en.md

 # Education

-I'm studying Computer Science at the University of Minho for a Bachelor's.
+Studied Computer Science at the University of Minho for a Bachelor's.

 # Additional Information